The Vermont Statutes Online

 § 532.
 State oil and gas leases authorized

-(b) When a state land manager proposes to lease state lands for oil and gas purposes, he shall notify the board and forward a copy of the proposed lease.
-The board shall review and comment on the terms of the proposed lease and shall specify additional terms and conditions necessary or advisable to accomplish the purposes of this chapter.
+(b) When a State land manager proposes to lease State lands for oil and gas purposes, he or she shall notify the Board and forward a copy of the proposed lease.
+The Board shall review and comment on the terms of the proposed lease and shall specify additional terms and conditions necessary or advisable to accomplish the purposes of this chapter.

 (1) If the notice is published in a daily newspaper there shall be at least five days from the first to the last day of publication, both days included; and if a weekly newspaper, the notice shall appear on at least two different days of publication.

 (2) In addition to the publication required by subdivision (1) of this subsection, the notice shall be published on a weekly basis in selected newspapers in the State as determined by the Secretary of State.